Rashi-Portfolio/Pharma-Sales-Forecasting-RWD-/README.md

 # Pharmaceutical Sales Forecasting & Demand Analysis (Real-World Data)
+📌 Forecasted pharmaceutical demand using time-series models to uncover seasonality patterns and enable more effective inventory and supply planning.

+##  Overview
-📌 This project develops a pharmaceutical sales forecasting model using real-world data, focusing on the M01AB drug category.
+This project develops a pharmaceutical sales forecasting model using real-world data, focusing on the M01AB (anti-inflammatory and antirheumatic drugs, non-steroids) drug category.
 Leveraging transactional data (2014–2019) from a pharmacy Point-of-Sale system, the analysis applies time-series modeling, outlier treatment, and Naive vs Prophet approaches to generate 12-month demand forecasts and uncover seasonality patterns to support data-driven supply planning.

 ## Objective
 To evaluate how different forecasting approaches can improve demand prediction and support data-driven decision-making in pharmaceutical supply planning and inventory management.